doctolib/safe-pg-migrations/README.md

 Adding a foreign key requires a `SHARE ROW EXCLUSIVE` lock, which **prevent writing in the tables** while the migration is running.

 Adding the constraint itself is rather fast, the major part of the time is spent on validating this constraint.
-Thus safe-pg-migrations ensures that adding a foreign key holds blocking locks for the least amount of time by splitting the foreign key creation in two steps:
+Thus **Safe PG Migrations** ensures that adding a foreign key holds blocking locks for the least amount of time by splitting the foreign key creation in two steps:

 1. adding the constraint *without validation*, will not validate existing rows;
 2. validating the constraint, will validate existing rows in the table, without blocking read or write on the table